-- They meet regularly with the DSL and visit the school asking questions, which allows them to monitor how the school's safeguarding policies and procedures are being put into practice. - Each year, they are part of the annual safeguarding audit, led by the DSL and headteacher, and make sure it is submitted to the KRSCP. - They are the governing board's safeguarding specialist, feeding back their findings following school visits and meetings with the DSL. - They attend appropriate training that guides them in how to monitor and progress any areas of weakness in the school's safeguarding arrangements. - They keep up to date with the KRSCP's safeguarding arrangements and guidance.
+- They meet with the DSL and visit the school regularly asking questions that allow them to monitor how the school's safeguarding policies and procedures are being put into practice. - Each year, they are part of the annual safeguarding audit, led by the DSL and headteacher, and make sure it is submitted to the KRSCP. - They are the governing body's safeguarding specialist, feeding back their findings following school visits and meetings with the DSL. - They attend appropriate training that guides them in how to monitor and progress any areas of weakness in the school's safeguarding arrangements. - They keep up to date with the KRSCP's safeguarding arrangements and guidance.